Your 200 Reviews Don't Matter If They're From 2022

 Both are fundamentally about timing.
 Both reward businesses that act fast.
 And both have a cliff — a point past which the action loses most of its value.

 Speed is the strategy.
-Whether you're responding to a new inquiry or asking a happy customer for their feedback, the window is short and the cost of missing it is high.
+Whether you are responding to a new inquiry or asking a happy customer for their feedback, the window is short and the cost of missing it is high.

-Service businesses that understand this build systems that handle both automatically - capturing leads the moment they arrive and capturing reviews the moment the service is complete.
-That's not a coincidence.
-It's the same discipline applied to two different parts of the customer lifecycle.
+Service businesses that understand this build systems that handle both automatically — capturing leads the moment they arrive and capturing reviews the moment the service is complete.
+That is not a coincidence.
+It is the same discipline applied to two different parts of the customer lifecycle.

 What a Healthy Review Profile Actually Looks Like in 2026

-Consistent velocity.
 New reviews appearing every week, not in bursts.
 This tells both Google and consumers that your business is actively serving customers.
+A profile that spiked six months ago and went flat reads as a business that stopped caring — or stopped operating.

-Recency distribution.
 The majority of your reviews should be from the last 90 days.
 If your most recent review is three months old, you have a gap.
+If it is six months old, you are losing business to competitors who have reviews from last week.

-Response rate.
-89% of consumers expect business owners to respond to reviews.
-80% say they're more likely to use a business that responds to every review.
-Generic replies hurt more than they help - personalized responses that reference the specific experience signal authenticity.
+According to BrightLocal, 89% of consumers expect business owners to respond to reviews, and 80% say they are more likely to use a business that responds to every review.
+Generic replies hurt more than they help.
+Personalized responses that reference the specific experience signal authenticity and attention.

-Response speed.
-19% of consumers expect a same-day response to their review.
-Slow responses signal a business that isn't paying attention.
+19% of consumers expect a same-day response.
+Slow responses signal a business that is not paying attention.

 The Shift in How AI Recommends Businesses

-There's one more dimension to this that most businesses haven't caught up with yet.
+There is one more dimension to this that most businesses have not caught up with yet.

-AI platforms - ChatGPT, Perplexity, Google's AI Overview - are increasingly being used to find and recommend local service providers.
-According to BrightLocal's research, ChatGPT has surged into third place as a source for local business recommendations.
+AI platforms — ChatGPT, Perplexity, Google AI Overviews — are increasingly being used to find and recommend local service providers.
+According to BrightLocal's 2026 research, ChatGPT has surged into third place as a source consumers use to find local business recommendations.

 When AI systems evaluate which businesses to recommend, they look at the same signals consumers do: recent activity, consistent positive sentiment, active engagement with customers.
-A review profile that hasn't been touched in a year doesn't just hurt you with human browsers.
-It makes you invisible to AI recommendations.
+A review profile that has not been updated in a year does not just hurt you with human browsers.
+It reduces the confidence AI systems have in recommending you at all.

 The Bottom Line